SandyRodger/capstone/W2_D4_microservices/notes.md

 - It has sophisticated way to check authentication.
 - Different to service mesh because it does service to service communication.

+- They can take 50 - 100 K requests per second.
+SO if you need to scale them up you can add more and put a load balancer in front of them
 ### Side car proxy -> service mesh

 - Control plane & side-car = service mesh.